Call for Posters and Demos

 What to submit

-You should submit a two-page abstract in PDF format that describes your work.
+You can submit either a two-page extended abstract in PDF format that describes your work, or a full paper with no more than 12 pages, excluding references.
+Note that if accepted, you still need to submit a two-page camera ready version in one week.
+Reviewers will judge based on the potential of your idea.
 Prepare your abstract using ACM SIG Alternate conference style.
 The posters and demos submitted to APNet 2017 must be original and cannot be concurrently submitted to other workshops or posters during the poster/demo review period.

 Where To Submit